litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Interacting with repositories
 -----------------------------
 Now that we've covered the modeling basics, we are able to create our first repository class.
-The repository classes includes all of the standard CRUD operations as well as a few advanced features such as pagination, filtering and bulk operations.
+The repository classes include all of the standard CRUD operations as well as a few advanced features such as pagination, filtering and bulk operations.

 Before we jump in to the code, let's take a look at the available functions available in